yaqwsx/KiKit/doc/installation.md

 plans for overcoming this issue, but they cannot be applied until KiCAD 6 is released.

+If you have multiple KiCAD versions installed, see the section "Choosing KiCAD version".

 ## Running KiKit in Windows Subsystem for Linux

 This method is applicable only on Windows.